 Alien Flight Student Program

-The IFR is effective on October 5, 2004 and can be found at TSA-2004-19147.pdf.
+The IFR went into effect on October 5, 2004 and can be found at TSA-2004-19147.pdf.

 Find a Fingerprint Collection Agency

 - By, or under the supervision of, a U.S. Federal, State or Local Law Enforcement Agency.

 If the Alien Flight Student applicant chooses collection method option one (1), the applicant must enroll for fingerprint collection with NATACS in order to obtain a Fingerprint Control Form.
 To enroll in fingerprinting, the applicant must first locate a Fingerprint Technician using by clicking here.
 After selecting a location, the applicant should click the "AFSP Enrollment" icon.
 Once the enrollment is complete, the applicant will be able to download a Fingerprint Control Form.
 If the applicant is unable to download the Fingerprint Control Form, or needs further assistance, they can call the Customer Service Helpdesk at +1.703.842.5317.
 Fingerprints cannot be collected by the technician if an applicant does not obtain a Fingerprint Control Form.

 NOTE: Every Alien Flight Student will need to have TWO (2) separate fingerprint cards/submissions processed by the collection agency.
 (See candidate's AFSP Fingerprint Instructions: Instructions To Fingerprint Collector / Step 3).
 If two separate sets are not sent, delays in processing will occur until the Fingerprint Processing Center receives a second fingerprint submission.
 It is the student's responsibility to ensure that a minimum of two (2) fingerprints are submitted by the collection agency.